AlloyTools/alloytools.github.io/index.md

 ## Alloy 6

 2021/11/04.
 Alloy 6 is a major [new release](https://alloytools.org/download.html) that adds mutable state, a temporal logic and accompanying solvers.
 Specifying the behavior of systems gets easier in many cases. **Please read the [announcement](alloy6.html) in detail to learn about important syntactic changes.**

+## Learning Alloy 6

+[Formal Software Design with Alloy 6](https://haslab.github.io/formal-software-design/) is a completely new book (work in progress) specifically dedicated to learning Alloy, including the new Alloy 6 features.